-Can leaders grow high-performance teams?
+Can Agile Leaders grow high performing teams?
 I say YES!
-More precisely I would say that leaders can create the conditions that are favorable to high-performance teams.
-Here are some specific steps that coaches and leaders can take:
+More precisely I would say that leaders can create the conditions that are favorable to high performing teams.
+Here are some specific steps that coaches, Scrum Masters and Agile leaders can take:

 1. Co-Locate Your Team in One Room.
 I know you don't want to hear this and please don’t send me emails telling me that it is not necessary for people to sit together to function as a high-performance team.
 I’ve seen enough teams that are co-located and others that are distributed to know firsthand that it makes a big difference in team culture and performance.
 Why else do we create "war rooms" to pull everyone together when something is really important?
 A University of Michigan study showed that team performance increased 100% when team members working in the same building were moved into the same room.
 Boom!
 Can your team work together if they are not in the same room?
 Yes of course.
 But if your intention is to create the conditions for high-performance, create a space where they can all work together.
 It is your choice.